Angione-Lab/TAP_TU_SyntheticModelGenerator/README.md

 }
 ```

+The generated files are stored in the `paper_input_models/` directory, with filenames based on the scenario's `id_prefix` and the random seed used.

 ## Notes

 - The script uses OSMnx to fetch data from OpenStreetMap, so an internet connection is required.